 EBT Mixed Checklist

-With the new Decision, there is an update to the EBT Checklist - you can find this at the bottom of this page to download.
+With the new Decision, there is an update to the EBT Checklist - you can find this here.